Symmetric space, strongly isotropy irreducibility and equigeodesic properties: Introduction

+We may naturally generalize Question 5.12.25 in \cite{BN2020} and consider \begin{problem} Classify all homogeneous manifolds $G/H$ such that all $G$-invariant Finsler metrics on $G/H$ are geodesic orbit (or have vanishing S-curvature with respect to a $G$-invariant measure). \end{problem} It seems that Problem \ref{problem-2} is a much harder problem.

 This paper is organized as following.
 In Section 2, we summarize some basic knowledge on general and homogeneous Finsler geometry, and on flag manifold, which are necessary for our later discussion.
 In Section 3, we introduce Riemannian equigeodesic space and prove Theorem A (i.e., Theorem \ref{main-thm-1}).
-In Section 4, we introduce Finsler equigeodesic and Finsler equigeodesic space, and partially prove Theorem B. In Section 5, we discuss compact strongly isotropy irreducible Finsler equigeodesic space, and finish the proof of Theorem B.
+In Section 4, we introduce Finsler equigeodesic and Finsler equigeodesic space, and partially prove Theorem B. In Section 5, we discuss compact strongly isotropy irreducible Finsler equigeodesic space, and finish the proof of Theorem B. In Section 6, we prove Theorem C.